 - Talk to a counsellor or your GP

 - Breathing exercises can help you cope and feel more in control.
 You can find a simple breathing exercise on the NHS website.
-Mind pages on relaxation also have some exercises you can try, and other relaxation tips.
+Explore Mind's Relaxation Tips page.

-You may be uncertain whether you are experiencing depression.
-Everyone’s experience of depression is different.
+You may be uncertain whether you are experiencing depression as everyone’s experience of depression might be different.
 It is important to be acknowledge that many people experience ‘dips’ in their mental health.
 This is different to experiencing depression.
 Depression is often encompassing, long lasting and spans a spectrum.
-The NHS recommends that you should see your GP if you are experiencing symptoms of depression for most of the day, every day, for over 2 weeks.
+The NHS recommends that you should see your GP if you are experiencing symptoms of depression for most days over a 2 week period.

 There is a wide variety of symptoms, some of which are listed below: